Despite fears of Omicron and other strains, COVID-19 is generally seen as declining in terms of a global pandemic.

 COVID regulations remain strict in Singapore, which is likely to continue for the near future due to the Lunar New Year period.

 Non-Singaporeans and travelers without a residence permit require entry approval before entering Singapore.
 Once in the country, travelers need to go into a stay-at-home quarantine period of up to 10 days.
-Singapore separates countries into categories depending on the level of risk, and exact entry requirements for each category can be found here.

 Transit through Singapore remains open for many routes, though not all.